bergey/diagrams-stow/README.md

 much larger set of repos than the mrconfig provided [on the wiki](http://www.haskell.org/haskellwiki/Diagrams/Contributing#Getting_the_code).
 This one includes everything that I consider to be collectively maintained by the Diagrams team.
+Packages with names `diagrams-*` have the `diagrams-` prefix removed from the directory name.

 # packdeps